Some majors at the University of Minnesota require additional entrance requirements before you are able to declare or be admitted to the major.

 - Portfolio review

 As you explore majors, you may also find some that are competitive, meaning that there is not enough space in the major for all students who might be interested.
 To find out if a major requires an additional admission process, start by using the Major Profiles to learn how to declare your major of interest.
-Our Transferring Colleges Within the U page will provide contact information and links to help you learn about the specific transfer process.
+Our Changing Colleges Within the U page will provide contact information and links to help you learn about the specific change of college process.

 Make a Parallel Plan